-SAN DIEGO — What did the downtown skyline and waterfront in America’s Finest City look like a century ago?
+SAN DIEGO — What did America’s Finest City’s downtown skyline and waterfront look like a century ago?

 Basically unrecognizable, according to photos shared by the San Diego History Center, which is on a mission to preserve the city’s unique past.